Self-Employed Courier Insurance

 This is due to the fact that self-employed individuals cannot rely on their employers for health or disability benefits.
 You should have the proper insurance in place before hitting the road, whether you’re a part-time or full-time delivery driver.

-Being your own boss provides you with many advantages but also exposes you to many hazards.
+Being your own boss provides you with many advantages, but also exposes you to many hazards.
 Being your own employer grants you the freedom to do things your way, but leaves you responsible for any mishaps that may occur.
 Here is where the protections of business insurance for the self-employed come in handy.

-The risks that you, as a lone proprietor, face can be minimized by purchasing insurance specifically designed for self-employed individuals.
+The risks that you, as a sole proprietor, face can be minimised by purchasing insurance specifically designed for self-employed individuals.
 In the event of a customer lawsuit or a claim from a member of the public, business insurance might help cover the expenses.
 Everyone who works for themselves should think about getting insurance because it guarantees financial support from the insurer no matter where the firm takes the owner.

 Why do I need it?